LinkedInLearning/intermediate-jenkins-3978673/ch0_introduction/00_02_deploy_a_jenkins_server/README.md

 In this exercise, you will:

-1. Deploy a Jenkins server using a prebuilt CloudFormation template.
+1. Deploy a Jenkins server using a pre-built CloudFormation template.
 2. Wait for AWS to provision and configure the server.
 3. Retrieve the Jenkins initial admin password.
 4. Complete the Jenkins first-time setup through the web interface.